Primary AuthorChara Scroope,

 - Eye Contact: Holding eye contact is valued and shows sincerity.
 Occasionally diverting your gaze is common and can help create a more comfortable situation.

-- Gestures: Putting your index finger to the temple of your head is considered an insult as it indicates that the person you are talking about is crazy.
+- Gestures: Putting your index finger to the temple of your head or forehead is considered an insult as it indicates that the person you are talking about is crazy.
+Pointing is also considered rude.
+The ‘thumbs up’ gesture implies that something is good.